 Unless a crime is a strict liability crime (meaning that no particular mental state is required), statutes typically break crimes down into two elements: an act (the “actus reus”) and a mental state (“mens rea”), such as knowingly or recklessly.
 In order to be convicted of a crime, a prosecutor must show that the defendant has met both of these elements.
 For example, larceny is the taking of the property of another with the intent to deprive them of it permanently.
 Thus, the defendant must have committed the act of taking the property and have done so with the mental intention to take the property of another (as opposed to believing that the property belonged to him).

 It is not enough for a prosecutor to suggest that the defendant committed a crime.
 Rather, the prosecutor is required to prove each and every element of a crime “beyond a reasonable doubt” in order for a defendant to be convicted.
 Police officers, prosecutors, and other government officials must also follow certain procedures in pursuing criminal activity.
 This is because all citizens have certain constitutional rights that the government must respect and protect.
 If these rights are not respected, it may prevent a prosecutor from obtaining a conviction in a case.
 The United States Constitution sets forth these rights and the protections that are afforded to defendants.
 For instance, if a citizen is arrested for a suspected burglary, police officers may wish to question the individual in connection with the crime.
-However, the Fifth and Sixth Amendments of the Constitution protect citizens from unlawful questioning and interrogation by police officers, and cases such as Miranda v.
+However, the Fifth Amendment of the Constitution provides protections against self-incrimination, and cases such as Miranda v.
 Arizona, 384 U.S. 436 (1966), set forth the particular warnings, called Miranda rights, that police officers must provide before questioning can occur.
 The Fourth Amendment provides rules for searches and seizures by law enforcement, while the Sixth Amendment provides a right to a speedy trial, a right to an attorney, and certain rights related to the cross-examination of witnesses.
 Finally, the Eighth Amendment of the Constitution protects criminal defendants from receiving punishment that is unusually cruel or excessive.
-Violation of any of these constitutional rights can lead to the exclusion of evidence from a criminal trial, which can weaken or destroy the prosecution's case, or it may lead to the reversal of a conviction on appeal.
+A violation of a defendant's constitutional rights can lead to the exclusion of evidence from a criminal trial, which can weaken or destroy the prosecution's case, or it may lead to the reversal of a conviction on appeal.

 When are search and seizure rules triggered?
 Search and seizure rules apply when law enforcement conducts a search that invades a citizen’s legitimate expectation of privacy.
 The expectation must be objectively reasonable in the situation.